zaphosting/docs/docs/vserver-ballooning.md

 ---
 id: vserver-ballooning
 title: "VPS: Ballooning - Dynamic Memory Management in Virtual Server Environments"
-description: Information about Ballooning and how it manages memory dynamically for VPS at ZAP-Hosting
+description: "Information about Ballooning and how it manages memory dynamically for VPS at ZAP-Hosting"
 sidebar_label: Ballooning
 services:
   - vserver